-- Imatinib mesylate (Gleevec[®])
+- Imatinib mesylate (Gleevec®)

-- Dasatinib (Sprycel[®])
+- Dasatinib (Sprycel®)

 - Nilotinib (Tasigna®)

-- Bosutinib (Bosulif[®])
+- Bosutinib (Bosulif®)

 The initial treatment may not work because of drug intolerance (intolerable side effects from a particular drug), or because of drug resistance (meaning the disease does not respond to the drug).
 When an initial treatment does not work or stops working, a second treatment option is tried.
 If both the initial treatment and the subsequent (second-line) treatment fail to work, a third treatment option can be offered to the patient.
-In the case of resistance and/or intolerance to a second-line treatment, a TKI option for third-line treatment is ponatinib (Iclusig®).